-This disease can occur in both children and adults and it can be considered either a lymphoma or a type of acute lymphoblastic leukemia (ALL), depending on how much of the bone marrow is involved.
+This disease can occur in both children and adults, and it can be considered either a lymphoma or a type of acute lymphoblastic leukemia (ALL), depending on how much of the bone marrow is involved.
 (Leukemias have more bone marrow involvement.)

 Combinations of many drugs are used.
 These can include cyclophosphamide, doxorubicin (Adriamycin), vincristine, L-asparaginase, methotrexate, prednisone, and, sometimes, cytarabine (ara-C).
 Because of the risk of spread to the brain and spinal cord, a chemo drug such as methotrexate is also given into the spinal fluid.
 Some doctors suggest maintenance chemo for up to 2 years after the initial treatment to reduce the risk of recurrence.
 High-dose chemo followed by a stem cell transplant may be another option.

 Treatment is typically given in the hospital at first.
-During this time, patients are at risk for tumor lysis syndrome (described in the Chemotherapy for Non-Hodgkin Lymphoma section), and so are given plenty of fluids and drugs like allopurinol.
+During this time, patients are at risk for tumor lysis syndrome (described in Chemotherapy for Non-Hodgkin Lymphoma), so they are given plenty of fluids and drugs like allopurinol.

 Although this lymphoma is fast-growing, if it hasn’t spread to the bone marrow when it’s first diagnosed, the chance of cure with chemo is quite good.
-But it is harder to cure once it has spread to the bone marrow, only about 40% to 50% of patients can be cured.
+But it is harder to cure once it has spread to the bone marrow.

-Treatment of these skin lymphomas is discussed in Lymphoma of the Skin.
+Treatment of these skin lymphomas is discussed in Treating Lymphoma of the Skin.

 This lymphoma is linked to infection with the HTLV-1 virus.
-There are 4 subtypes of this lymphoma, and treatment depends on which subtype you have.
+There are 4 subtypes, and treatment depends on which subtype you have.

-The lymphoma subtype can involve the tissues around the brain and spinal cord, so chemo is also given into the spinal fluid (intrathecal chemo).
-Treatment after chemo may include an allogeneic stem cell transplant.
-Because there is no clear standard treatment for this disease, patients should consider enrolling in a clinical trial if one is available.
+Because there is no clear standard treatment for this disease, patients might want to consider enrolling in a clinical trial, if one is available.

-This fast-growing lymphoma is often first treated with steroids (such as prednisone or dexamethasone) alone, especially in older patients who would have trouble tolerating chemo.
+This fast-growing lymphoma might be treated first with steroids (such as prednisone or dexamethasone) alone, especially in older patients who might have trouble tolerating chemo.
 This treatment can reduce fever and weight loss, but the effect is often temporary.
 If chemo is needed, combinations such as CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) may be used.
 Another option might be the chemo combination of cyclophosphamide, doxorubicin, and prednisone, along with the monoclonal antibody brentuximab vedotin (Adcetris).
 If the lymphoma is only in one area, radiation therapy may be an option.

-Chemo rarely produces long-term remissions, so a stem cell transplant is often suggested after initial chemotherapy if a person can tolerate it.
+Standard doses of chemo rarely produce long-term remissions, so a stem cell transplant is often suggested after initial chemotherapy if a person can tolerate it.